drewlith/dirk-unity/README.md

 - Supports Autotracking via Websockets
 - Compact Design for Streaming Overlays

-No longer in development, might remake some day.
+No longer in development, might port to a Flask app some day.